Alterith/lecture-notes/lecture1/README.md

 - Operating systems are being written for all kinds of hardware (phones, cars, buildings, etc.).

-- Thanks to an operating system running on a divice, you can write an application to run on the divice
+- Thanks to an operating system running on a device, you can write an application to run on the div-ice
-  - without knowing how the divice works;
+  - without knowing how the div-ice works;
-  - without worring about your application being corrupted by other applications or your application corrupting other applications, hardware, or the operating system;
+  - without worrying about your application being corrupted by other applications or your application corrupting other applications, hardware, or the operating system;
-  - being able to make your application communiacate with other applications as needed.
+  - being able to make your application communicate with other applications as needed.

 ## Why take an Operating Systems class? ##